roberto-filho/profiles/README.md

 $ docker build -t robertofilho/matches .
 ```

-After both images have been built:
+After both images have been built, it's time to start the docker compose recipe.
+Run at the root of the project:
 > cd docker-compose && docker-compose up -d

 The compose tool will create 3 containers and start the application on port 8081.